ece-sesen/ece-sesen/README.md

-I am computer science student in Bilkent University.
+I am a computer science student in Bilkent University.
 This is my first year in my department.